-- Only 9% of Canadian children and youth, aged 5-17, get the recommended 60 minutes of daily physical activity (ParticipACTION, 2016) - A recent national evaluation of physical activity gave Canadian children and youth a grade of "D-" in Overall Physical Activity (ParticipACTION, 2016) - Data from 15 countries show that children overall are not accumulating enough physical activity to improve their health (Tremblay, et al., 2014) - Insufficient physical activity is linked to adverse health effects such as weight gain and injury, as well as chronic diseases including obesity, cancer, type II diabetes, and stroke.
-It is also linked to poor mental health (Tremblay & Willms, 2003; Janssen & Leblanc, 2010; Warburton, Nicol, & Bredin, 2006)
+- Only 35%2 of Canadian children and youth, aged 5-17, are achieving the recommended physical activity levels for their age group (ParticipACTION, 2018). - A recent national evaluation of physical activity gave Canadian children and youth a grade of D+3 in Overall Physical Activity (ParticipACTION, 2018). - Data from 15 countries show that children overall are not accumulating enough physical activity to improve their health (Tremblay et al., 2014). - Insufficient physical activity is linked to adverse health effects such as weight gain and injury, as well as chronic diseases including obesity, cancer, type II diabetes, and stroke.
+It is also linked to poor mental health (Tremblay & Willms, 2003; Janssen & Leblanc, 2010; Warburton et al., 2006).